MRCIEU/PHESANT-MR-pheWAS-smoking/README.md

 ## Environment details

-I use the following language versions: R-3.3.1-ATLAS, State v14, and Matlab-r2015a.
+I use the following language versions: R-3.3.1-ATLAS, Stata v15, and Matlab-r2018a.

 The code uses some environment variables, which needs to be set in your linux environment.
 I set some permanently (that I'll use across projects), and some temporarily, that are relevant to just this project.